smeade/programming-elixir-book-notes/chapter6:ModulesAndNamedFunctions/README.md

 The challenge when writing one's own functions is to frame the problem in a functional manner.
 Distilling the purpose of a function down to its "functional" description can be a challenge.
 Elixir helps by lending itself to small functions that do one thing.

 *Error messages* in Elixir are great.
-I've never seen such helpful responses when you do something unexpected or unhandled.
-The error message doesn't just say 'fail', but also gives a recommendation on how you might resolve the unexpected error.
+The error messages don't just say 'fail', but also give a recommendation on how you might resolve the unexpected error.

 Here's a lengthy example from this chapter: